revdancatt/mfing-dots-on-a-mfing-grid/README.md

 ## SPEED RUN

-The tradition of doing a "speed run" on [fxhash](https://www.fxhash.xyz/) was started by [Alexis André](https://twitter.com/mactuitui) and his [fxhash SpeedRun: any% < 960 minutes](https://www.fxhash.xyz/generative/11995) project, described as "_A performance piece.
-From cloning the template to a decent piece in less than 960 minutes_"
+The tradition of doing a "speed run" on [fxhash](https://www.fxhash.xyz/) was started by [Alexis André](https://twitter.com/mactuitui) and his "[fxhash SpeedRun: any% < 960 minutes](https://www.fxhash.xyz/generative/11995)" project, described as "_A performance piece.
+From cloning the template to a decent piece in less than 960 minutes_".

+Two more speed run collections have been created "[Consequence Broadcast](https://www.fxhash.xyz/generative/slug/consequence-broadcast-speed-run)" and "[Beacon](https://www.fxhash.xyz/generative/slug/beacon)" both by [Amy Goodchild](https://twitter.com/amygoodchild).

+The `any%` is from game speed running and means "to get to the end with any % finished", meaning you don't have to 100% complete the game, just get to the end credits.
+For a gen art project it means you can use libraries and copy bits and bobs from your previous code, without having to do everything from scratch.

+`< 720` means that it's done in less than 720 minutes, in this case 12 hours.

 ## This piece